BetterDorf/BetterDorf.github.io/_posts/2023-04-09-RaytracingOptimization.md

 | ------------- | ------------- | ------------- | ------------- |
 | Naive         | **2'520 ms**  | **8'063 ms**  | 100'788 ms    |
 | BVH           | 5'263 ms      | 9'386 ms      | **25'058  ms**|

+We can clearly see a net increase in performance for our very large scene but the two other scenes are now slower than before.
+Why is that ?
+Something that we did not consider previously is the quality of the BVH.
+Simply put, if all bounding volumes are huge / inaccurate to the children they own we will have a BVH where we will have to traverse the whole tree every time we want to perform hit detection.
+While still in the same complexity domain **O(n)** we are doing twice the work when our BVH structure doesn’t closely resemble the spatial relationships between our spheres.

+# Agglomerative Bounding Volumes Hierarchy.
+To construct a better BVH we will take an agglomerative approach where we start with the spheres and find their closest neighbor to agglomerate into a new parent node.
+We then do the same to all those parent nodes and again etc… until we are left with a single parent node.
+This approach typically yields much BVH that fit their elements much better[^1] because it was constructed with the closeness of its elements as its base heuristic.
+[^1]:  Ericson, Christer (2005).
+"Hierarchy Design Issues".
+Real-Time collision detection.
+Morgan Kaufmann Series in Interactive 3-D Technology.
+Morgan Kaufmann. pp. 236–7.
+ISBN 1-55860-732-3.